-Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund.
-The Fund's investment in debt instruments represents the main concentration of credit risk.
+Credit risk is the risk that the issuer of a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund.
+The Fund's investment in debt instruments (such as bonds and debentures) represents the main concentration of credit risk.
 The fair value of debt instruments includes consideration of the creditworthiness of the issuer, and accordingly, represents the maximum credit risk exposure to the Fund.
-Credit risk may also exist in relation to counterparties to derivatives.
-All the transactions in listed securities are settled or paid upon delivery using approved brokers.
-The risk of default with a broker is considered minimal, as delivery of securities sold is only made once the broker has received payment.
+All the transactions in listed securities and derivatives are settled or paid upon delivery using approved brokers with an approved credit rating.
+The risk of default with the counterparty is considered minimal, as delivery of securities sold is only made once the broker has received payment.
 Payment is only made on a purchase once the securities have been received by the broker.
+In instances where the credit rating was to fall below the approved rating, the Manager would take the appropriate action.